 There are generally two types of authentication controls—information and entities—and a properly-secured system is able to prove the existence of both.

-Authentication of *information*** exists where the device and the system in which it operates is able to prove that information originated at a known and trusted source, and that the information has not been altered in transit between the original source and the point at which authenticity is verified.
+Authentication of information exists where the device and the system in which it operates are able to prove that information originated at a known and trusted source, and that the information has not been altered in transit between the original source and the point at which authenticity is verified.
 It is important to note that while authenticity implies that data is accurate and has been safeguarded from unauthorized user modification (i.e., integrity), integrity alone does not provide assurance that the data is real and came from a trusted source.
 Therefore, for the purposes of this guidance, authentication is discussed as a larger security objective over integrity.

 Authentication of entities exists where a device and the system in which it operates is able to prove the identity of an endpoint (whether hardware and/or software) from which it is sending and/or receiving information, or authorized user/operator at that endpoint.

-As part of normal operations within a secure system, devices are expected to verify the authenticity of information from external entities, as well as prove the authenticity of information that they generate.
-A system that appropriately accounts for authenticity will evaluate and ensure authenticity for: (1) information at rest (stored); (2) information in transit (transmitted); (3) entity authentication of communication endpoints, whether those endpoints consist of software or hardware; (4) software binaries; (5) integrity of the execution state of currently running software; and (6) any other appropriate parts of the system where a manufacturer’s threat model and/or risk analyses reveal the need for it.
+As part of normal operations within a secure system, devices should verify the authenticity of information from external entities, as well as prove the authenticity of information that they generate.
+A medical device system that appropriately accounts for authenticity can evaluate and ensure authenticity for:

+Information at rest (stored);

+Information in transit (transmitted);

+Entity authentication of communication endpoints, whether those endpoints consist of software or hardware;

+Software binaries;

+Integrity of the execution state of currently running software; and

+Any other appropriate parts of the medical device system where a manufacturer’s threat model and/or risk analyses reveal the need for it.

 On a technical level, the strength of a device’s authentication scheme is defined by the amount of effort, including time, that an unauthorized party would need to expend to identify the decomposition of the authentication scheme.
-For example, this could be the time and resources necessary to determine the correct “output” of a cryptographic function from which a cryptographically-based authentication scheme is built and which an unauthorized party could use to bypass the authentication scheme and gain access to the system.
+For example, this could be the time and resources necessary to determine the correct “output” of a cryptographic function from which a cryptographically-based authentication scheme is built and which an unauthorized party could use to bypass the authentication scheme and gain access to the medical device system.

-When choosing an authentication scheme, manufacturers should keep in mind the following generally applicable characteristics of different types of schemes.
+When choosing an authentication scheme, manufacturers should keep in mind the following generally applicable characteristics of different types of schemes:

 Implicit authentication schemes, based solely on non-cryptographic interfaces, handshakes, and/or protocols, are inherently weak because, once they are reverse-engineered, an unauthorized user can easily emulate the correct behavior and appear to be authorized.

 Cryptographic authentication protocols are generally superior, but they need careful design choices and implementation practices to achieve their full strength.

-In addition, these schemes are still limited by the confidentiality of the cryptographic keys needed to interact with the scheme, and by the integrity of the devices that hold or otherwise leverage those keys (see the cryptography subsection below).
+In addition, these schemes are still limited by the confidentiality of the cryptographic keys needed to interact with the scheme, and by the integrity of the devices that hold or otherwise leverage those keys.
+For more information on cryptography, see Appendix 1 subsection C., below.
 Therefore, for device operations where non-authenticated behavior could lead to harm, devices should implement additional, non-routine signals of intent based on physical actions, such as a momentary switch, to authorize the command/session.

 The following list provides additional recommendations for the implementation of authentication schemes: